 Keyshot which is built by Luxion—one of the pioneer developers of the 3D mouse— is available for purchase online and although its popularity is quite limited to designers who make use of third-party rendering software applications, anyone can purchase the app from the Luxion e-commerce website.
-Keyshot packages are quite affordable when compared to the cost of purchasing any of the above CAD software application listed in the article.
-So if you are interested in rendering software applications, Keyshot should be the easy to go.
+Keyshot packages are quite affordable when compared to the cost of purchasing any of the above CAD software applications listed in the article.
+So if you are interested in rendering software applications, Keyshot should be easy to go.

 The best CAD software for 3D Animation: Maya

 Since its inception, Maya has stood at the pinnacle of 3D animation as the best app out there for creating both simple and complex animations.
-In fact, most of the animated movies and computer generated images used in non-animated movies have been designed solely using Maya.
-Examples such as the animated movie Groods, and the transformers in Transformer where designed using this application.
+In fact, most of the animated movies and computer-generated images used in non-animated movies have been designed solely using Maya.
+Examples such as the animated movie Groods, and the transformers in Transformer were designed using this application.
 This and other reasons are why Maya makes our list as the best CAD application for 3D animation.
 Using our criteria, Maya comes out tops because:

 Scope of Application

 Maya 3D is made up of an advanced user interface equipped with the necessary design tools and features for creating 2D/3D models, animated scenes as well as rendering these images and scenes to produce a complete animated figure/character or scene.
 Newer versions of Maya also incorporate the use of programming to solve problems associated with designing complex models.
-The design software also spots features that classify it as a Building Information Management platform which supports collaboration and the sharing of animated designs via social media platforms such as Facebook.
+The design software also spots features that classify it as a Building Information Management platform that supports collaboration and the sharing of animated designs via social media platforms such as Facebook.

 Maya’s user interface is designed to be intuitive when designing 3D models and rendering animations which means it is equipped with both design tools and a rendering machine for animating scenes.
-The level of complex design problems the application is built to create makes learning its use quite difficult for beginners as well as experienced CAD users who are new to using its features.
+The level of complex design problems the application is built to create makes learning its use quite difficult for beginners as well as experienced CAD users who are new to use its features.
 Despite its steep learning curve, there are multitudes of tutorials both off and online to help students/users become acquainted with is features and workspace.

 Cost and Availability